Builder's Risk Insurance Explained: Coverage, Exclusions, Cost Factors, and Who Needs It

 What Is Builder’s Risk Insurance?

-The Occupational Safety and Health Administration notes that construction remains a high-fatality industry, with one in five workplace fatalities involving construction workers.
-From the property-loss side, the National Fire Protection Association found in its research on fires in structures under construction that local fire departments responded to an estimated average of 4,440 fires in structures under construction per year from 2017 through 2021, causing an annual average of $370 million in direct property damage.
+Construction risk is not theoretical.
+The Occupational Safety and Health Administration notes that one of every five workplace fatalities is a construction worker.
+From the property-loss side, the National Fire Protection Association found that local fire departments responded to an estimated average of 4,440 fires in structures under construction per year from 2017 through 2021, causing an annual average of $370 million in direct property damage.
+That is one reason owners, developers, lenders, and contractors often treat builder’s risk insurance as a core part of the project setup, not an afterthought.

 What Does Builder’s Risk Insurance Typically Cover?